atomisthq/docs/README.md

-When a push is made to this repository, the entire documentation is built again via a [Travis](https://travis-ci.com/atomisthq/end-user-documentation) job whoich pushes the generated HTML files to https://github.com/atomisthq/atomisthq.github.io and served by github at http://atomisthq.github.io.
+When a push is made to this repository, the entire documentation is built again via a [Travis](https://travis-ci.com/atomisthq/end-user-documentation) job which pushes the generated HTML files to https://github.com/atomisthq/atomisthq.github.io and served by github at http://atomisthq.github.io.